AlanCoding/collection-dependencies-demo/README.md

 ### Ansible collection dependencies

 This is an example of a collection that has dependencies.
-How to use:
+How to use locally from the root of the github repo:

 ```
 make build